chaijs/chai/README.md

     <script src="chai.js" type="text/javascript"></script>

-Chai tests itself in the browser using mocha [mocha](https://github.com/visionmedia/mocha).
+Chai tests itself in the browser using [mocha](https://github.com/visionmedia/mocha).
 Have a look at the `test/browser` folder for an example.

 ## License